3-ark/Cognito---alpha/DOCS.md

    newModelApiKey: '',  // Add this
    ```

-update: I put a custom endpoint and connectCustom.tsx, you can just use it or add your own.
+update: I put a custom endpoint and connectCustom.tsx, for v3.js permission, I have added Perplexity, Mistral, TogetherAI, Cohere, Deepseek.
+For local, LM Studio should be able to change to other openai compatible clients, or those suit ollama's, just confirm it in the 'connectxxx.tsx'.
+You can just use it or add your own by yourself.
 I don't want to add too much to mess the UI.